menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.

-3. Select the Windows Server that you want as the primary server in the relationship, and then select :guilabel:`Failover management` on the :guilabel:`Action` or the **Row (...)** menu.
+3. Select the server that you want as the primary server in the relationship, and then select :guilabel:`Failover management` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

-4. Select :guilabel:`Add Relationship` in the lower left corner, and complete the **Add Relationship** dialog box:
+4. Select :guilabel:`Add Relationship` in the lower left corner, and complete the **Add Relationship** wizard:

    .. image:: ../../images/failover-add-microsoft.png
       :width: 65%

    * **Failover Name**: The name for the relationship.

    * **Failover Mode**: Select the failover mode you want to use.
-You can choose between Hot standby and Load balance.
+You can choose between **Hot standby** and **Load balance**.

    * **Partner Server**: Select the partner server for the failover configuration.

    * **Addresses reserved for standby server**: If you chose the Hot standby mode, you must set the percentage of addresses reserved for the standby server.

-   * **Local Server Load Balance Percentage**: If you chose the Load Balance mode, you must specify the load balance percentage for the local server.
+   * **Local Server Load Balance Percentage**: If you selected the Load balance mode, you must specify the load balance percentage for the local server.
 The remaining percentage will be used on the partner server.

-   * **Maximum Client Lead Time**: Enter values in seconds if different from default.
+   * **Maximum Client Lead Time**: Enter values in seconds if different from the default.

    * **State Switchover Interval**: Specify an interval in seconds for Automatic State Switchover; zero means it's disabled.